+F =20345.47Al/s@ 250 Pa2 ]]

-where A is the nominal inlet duct area (ft2).
+where A is the nominal inlet duct area [UNITS [m2] [ft2]].

 Calculate the minimum airflow setpoint allowed by the controls (Vm) for each VAV box size as

 Vm = vmA

 Option 2: Use airflow vs. signal pressure data published by the manufacturer of the VAV box velocity pressure probe.
 Select a pair of values of airflow and velocity pressure signal as the rated operating point for the calculation, Vrated and VPrated.
 Use these values and the minimum controllable signal pressure to calculate the minimum controllable flow as